- Continue using the device carefully.

 - Justice

-- Tell the patient their refusal is unacceptable.
+- Isolate the patient who is making sounds.

 Top Contributors